jbubriski/arcane-adventures/_posts/2023-10-31-magic-box-with-putrid-egg.md

 magicItemType: wondrous item
 rarity:     rare
 requires_attunement: false
+image_base_path: /assets/images/magic-box-with-putrid-egg/
-image:      /assets/images/magic-box-with-putrid-egg/resized/magic-box-with-putrid-egg-01
+image:     magic-box-with-putrid-egg-01
 images:
-    - url: /assets/images/magic-box-with-putrid-egg/resized/magic-box-with-putrid-egg-01
+    - src: magic-box-with-putrid-egg-01
       alt: The Magic Box with a Putrid Egg inside
-    - url: /assets/images/magic-box-with-putrid-egg/resized/magic-box-with-putrid-egg-02
+    - src: magic-box-with-putrid-egg-02
       alt: Alternate image of the Magic Box with a Putrid Egg inside
 imagesExtra:
-    - url: /assets/images/magic-box-with-putrid-egg/resized/magic-box-with-putrid-egg-extra-01
+    - src: magic-box-with-putrid-egg-extra-01
       alt: Extra image for the Magic Box with a Putrid Egg inside
-    - url: /assets/images/magic-box-with-putrid-egg/resized/magic-box-with-putrid-egg-extra-02
+    - src: magic-box-with-putrid-egg-extra-02
       alt: Extra image for the Magic Box with a Putrid Egg inside
-    - url: /assets/images/magic-box-with-putrid-egg/resized/magic-box-with-putrid-egg-extra-03
+    - src: magic-box-with-putrid-egg-extra-03
       alt: Extra image for the Magic Box with a Putrid Egg inside
-    - url: /assets/images/magic-box-with-putrid-egg/resized/magic-box-with-putrid-egg-extra-04
+    - src: magic-box-with-putrid-egg-extra-04
       alt: Extra image for the Magic Box with a Putrid Egg inside
 ---